tomhickerson/mud-server/README.md

 This code is very much in an unfinished state, despite the fact that it is fairly stable and usable.
 As such, there may occasionally be radical shifts in the inner workings in the future.
 It would be wise to regularly backup the database if you use this code as, despite the above, it may have occasional stability problems and attempting to switch to a newer version may result in corrupted data and/or the server may someday utilize an alternate approach for data storage.

 This code requires at least Java 8 (1.8) due to use of streams and predicates.
+Also using Maven 3.6.3 for building.

 ### Libraries

 [Google-gson](https://github.com/google/gson) is used for handling JSON files in certain places.

+### How to Build

+To test out code, just use 'mvn clean compile' or 'mvn clean install' and to generate the jar file use 'mvn clean package'

 ### Usage